abdur75648/End-To-End-Urdu-OCR-WebApp/README.md

 ## Installation

-Clone this repository and install the dependencies using the following command:
+Clone this repository and install the dependencies using the following command (python 3.10):
 > *Facing issues in downloading model checkpoints properly?
 See [this issue](https://github.com/abdur75648/End-To-End-Urdu-OCR-WebApp/issues/1#issuecomment-1920816798)*
 ```bash
 pip install -r requirements.txt